 5.10 Bicycle Traffic: Vehicle operators will share the roadways with bicycle operators and respect their rights to roadway access.

-5.12 U-turns: U-turns are not permitted on university streets unless directed by a university police officer.
+5.12 U-turns: U-turns are not permitted on University streets unless directed by a University Police officer.

-5.13 Transportation Means: Skates, skateboards and in-line skates may be used on the campus as a means of transportation.
+5.13 Transportation Means: Skates, skateboards and in-line skates may be used on a campus as a means of transportation.
 They will not be operated on streets except while crossing.
 They will not be operated in a careless, dangerous or reckless manner.

 5.14 Bicycle Operators: Bicycles will be operated on streets (when available) moving in the same direction as the flow of vehicular traffic.
 Obey the rules of the road for bicycles.
 When only pedestrian areas are available, proceed slowly, yielding to pedestrians.

-6. HEARING AND APPEALS PROCEDURE
+6.0 HEARING AND APPEALS PROCEDURE

 b.
 Inability to find a legal parking space